College of Southern Idaho Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of Southern Idaho, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At College of Southern Idaho, approximately 15% of students took out student loans averaging $3,468 a year.
 That adds up to $13,872 over four years for those students.

 The student loan default rate at College of Southern Idaho is 12.6%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do College of Southern Idaho Graduates Make?students who graduate with a bachelor's degree from College of Southern Idaho make about $29,300 a year during their first few years of employment after graduation.
+How Much Money Do College of Southern Idaho Graduates Make?students who graduate from College of Southern Idaho with a bachelor's degree go on to jobs where they make an average salary of $29,300 in their early years.
 This is about 26% less that the average pay for college graduates overall.
 However, graduates with your major may make more.